 Alcoholism is a word which many people use to mean alcohol dependence (alcohol addiction).
 Some people are problem drinkers without being dependent on alcohol.
-If you are alcohol-dependent then detoxification ('detox') can help you to stop drinking.
+If you are alcohol-dependent then detoxification ('detox') can help you to stop drinking, alongside other support.

 Problems with drinking alcohol

-There are roughly four levels of alcohol drinking - social, heavy, problem and dependent.
+There are roughly four levels of alcohol drinking - low-risk, hazardous, harmful, and dependent.
 As a rule, each level increases the risk to your health and safety.

-Most people drink some alcohol.
+This is low-risk, but not completely safe; any amount of alcohol increases the risk of health problems, such as some types of cancer, although at these levels the risk is low.
 However, even a small amount of alcohol can be dangerous if you drive, you operate machinery, or you take some types of medication.

-About 1 in 3 men and about 1 in 7 women drink more than the safe levels.
+Almost 1 in 4 adults in England and Wales drink more than the safe levels.
+This is thought to be more common in men than in women, but it's probably under-reported in women.
 Many people who drink heavily are not addicted to alcohol and are not alcohol-dependent.
 To stop or reduce alcohol would not be a problem if there was the will to do so.
 However, for various reasons, many people have got into a habit of drinking regularly and heavily.
 But, drinking heavily is a serious health risk.